 Contracts and physician payment

 The variety of funding models in Nova Scotia lets physicians teach, research, support collaborative care teams, and work in rural communities.
-The province is currently developing a new, blended payment model for primary care.

 Practising medicine in Nova Scotia

 Physicians wishing to immigrate to Nova Scotia must meet strict requirements.
 Internationally trained family doctors should look into the province’s Practice Ready Assessment Program, which helps physicians transition to practising in Nova Scotia.
+Immigration Services of Nova Scotia (ISANS) has created a website as an Orientation to International Medical Graduates.

 Medical licensing

 All physicians in Nova Scotia must have a licence to practise medicine in Nova Scotia.
-Medical licensing is the responsibility of the College of Physicians and Surgeons of Nova Scotia.
+Medical licensing is the responsibility of the College of Physicians and Surgeons of Nova Scotia

 Position approvals